The Critical Decade for the Woodwind Quintet

 6. Or maybe I’m just over-analyzing it.
 The woodwind quintet was just a natural extension of existing musical trends.
 But what caused those trends to trend that way?
 Or maybe it’s a combination of all of the above trends coalescing at the same time.

-We will have articles all seven works listed above.
+We will have articles about all seven works listed above.
 We will also begin looking at all the 1920s composers in our series, listed by year of composition, starting with 1920.

 Credits